curiosdevcookie/curiosdevcookie/README.md

 # hello world, hello! <img src='https://raw.githubusercontent.com/curiosdevcookie/portfolio-v1.4.1/main/wave.gif' width='30px'/>  ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=curiosdevcookie.visitor-badge)
 ## 👩🏻‍💻 About me:

-Before finding myself waist-deep in the nerdiness of Software Engineering, I was more of a geek and to this day I am still recovering from being a PhD-student of Ancient History, and I am still quite in love with Latin & Ancient Greek.
+Before finding myself waist-deep in the nerdiness of Software Engineering, I was more of a geek and to this day I am still recovering from being a PhD-student of Ancient History ☺️, and I am still quite in love with Latin & Ancient Greek 🙂.

 - 🐇 I love rabbit-holes, especially FP ones
 - 🧱 I’m looking for someone to talk tech and/or pair-program with